 Dachshunds are the only breed of naturally short-legged dogs, so their back legs need to work extra hard to take them around.
 Therefore they should be taken out for a walk almost every day – as long as they are in good health.
 A healthy dachshund can walk up to two miles per day.
 However, any dog that is not used to walking, or any older dog, should be taken out for a walk no more than once a day.
 That is because dogs that are not used to walking will tire quickly, and pain may occur.
-This pain can cause other issues such as gastric torsion and disc problems in the spine if you do too much too soon.
+This pain can cause other health issues such as gastric torsion and disc problems in the spine if you do too much too soon.

 Walking Your Dachshund: What to Know